Pop Williams

-Walter Merrill "Pop" Williams (May 19, 1874 – August 4, 1959) was a professional baseball pitcher whose playing career spanned nine seasons, including three in Major League Baseball.
+Walter Merrill "Pop" Williams (May 19, 1874 – August 4, 1959) was an American professional baseball pitcher whose playing career spanned nine seasons, including three in Major League Baseball.
 He was born in Bowdoinham, Maine on May 19, 1874.
 Williams batted right-handed and threw left-handed.
 Over his major league career, Williams compiled a win–loss record of 16–25 with a 3.17 earned run average (ERA), 41 complete games, two shutouts and 132 strikeouts in 47 games, all starts.
 He was also the coach of the Bowdoin College baseball team during the spring of 1903.
 During his time in the majors and the minor leagues, Williams occasionally played outfield and first base.
 In the majors, Williams played for the Washington Senators (1898), Chicago Cubs (1902–1903), Philadelphia Phillies (1903) and the Boston Beaneaters (1903).

 Professional career

 Early career

 Williams attended Bowdoin College from 1893 to 1896.
 His professional career began in 1895 with the Lewiston ball club in the Class-B New England League.
 In 1896, Williams played for two teams; his previous club, Lewiston, and Fall River Indians.
 That season, Williams went a combined 14–16 with a 3.15 earned run average (ERA), 28 complete games, and 86 strikeouts in 35 games, 30 starts.
 Williams also four games in the outfield and four games at first base that season.
 He batted a combined .312 with 29 runs, 43 hits, 10 doubles, three triples, one home run, and eight stolen bases in 138 at-bats.

 Williams moved on to the Class-A Toronto Canucks of the Eastern League in 1897.
 Although records were not kept in his first season there, in 1898 he went 16–14 with 26 complete games, and 70 strikeouts in 37 games, 34 starts.
 That season, Williams made his debut in Major League Baseball.
 Playing for the Washington Senators, Williams went 0–2 with an 8.47 ERA in 2 games, both starts.
 His debut with the Senators made Williams the first person from Bowdoin College to play in the majors.
 He returned to Toronto in 1899 and went 20–10 with 28 complete games, two shutouts and 54 strikeouts in 33 games, 30 starts.
 Williams was tied for third in wins that season in the Eastern League.
 Williams played with the Toronto team until 1901.
 In 1901, he went 16–13 in 34 games.